Salvador Ferrando

 Salvador Ferrando (1835–1908) was a Mexican painter from Tlacotalpan who specialized in portraits and landscapes, mostly of the Papaloapan and Tlacotalpan regions.
-There is a museum named after him in his hometown, which contains a number of his works.
-Many of Ferrando's works were rescued by an architect named Humberto Aguirre Tinoco, and number of them can be seen at the Museo de Arte de Veracruz in the city of Orizaba.
+A museum in his hometown is named after him and contains a number of his works.
+Many of Ferrando's works were rescued by an architect named Humberto Aguirre Tinoco, and a number of them can be seen at the Museo de Arte de Veracruz in the city of Orizaba.